okonomichiyaki/supercat/010-F14-pacifist.md

 Influence
 : Bot will only Influence uncontested cards or cards which only have Loyal agents.
-Bot will follow "Influence Doctrine" otherwise.
+Bot will follow "Influence Principles" otherwise.

 <div class="pagebreak"> </div>
 <#endif>